 Although it’s played on a hockey rink instead of a field and uses a no-bounce ball, wheelchair lacrosse is very similar to its able-bodied counterpart.
 All the rules of the game remain the same.

 to participate in the clinics.
-Able-bodied veterans are also welcome to play.
+Able-bodied athletes are also welcome to play.
 The only requirement for participation is that all athletes agree to play in a wheelchair.

-Two-day clinics offer training on the rules and technique of the game, including chair mobility passing, catching and defense.
+Two-day clinics offer training on the rules and technique of the game, including chair mobility, passing, catching and defense.
 At the end of each clinic, attendees break up into teams and play a full scrimmage.